 We live in interesting times.
-People are predicting the end of jobs (through machines), the end of diseases (again through machines), the end of governments and monetary/fiscal policies (through tech that run machines).
+People are predicting the end of jobs (through machines), the end of diseases (again through machines), and the end of governments, and monetary/fiscal policies (through tech that run machines).

 There’ll be disruptions galore in the coming years.
-AI, Data Science, Block-chain will be replaced by newer and fancier buzzwords.
+AI, Data Science, and Blockchain will be replaced by newer and fancier buzzwords.
 Startups making no money will continue being unicorns while VCs will keep looking for the next big disruption.
 As things change, the more they will remain the same.

 Staying the same will also be the fact that startups that focus on the unsexy – things like scalability, reliability, and resiliency – will live long to tell their tales.